carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ##  Workflow management systems

-Recently **Workflow Management  Systems** (WfMS), such as Snakemake, Galaxy and Nextflow have  emerged specifically to manage  computational data-analysis workflows in field such as Bioinformatics, Imaging, Physics, and Chemistry.
+Recently Workflow Management  Systems (WfMS), such as Snakemake, Galaxy and Nextflow have  emerged specifically to manage  computational data-analysis workflows in field such as Bioinformatics, Imaging, Physics, and Chemistry.

 These *Workflow management systems* contain multiple features that simplify the development, monitoring,  execution and sharing of pipelines.

 Key features include;

-* Run time management: Management of program execution on the operating system and splitting tasks and data up to run  at the same time in a process called parallelisation.
+* **Run time management**: Management of program execution on the operating system and splitting tasks and data up to run  at the same time in a process called parallelisation.
-* Software management: Use of containers and environment managers to manage software binaries and dependencies.
+* **Software management**: Use of software management technology like container, such as docker or singularity, that packages up code and all its dependencies so the application run reliably from one computing environment to another.
-* Portability & Interoperability: Workflow written on one system can be run on another computing infrastructure e.g. local computer vs compute cluster.
+* **Portability & Interoperability**: Workflow written on one system can be run on another computing infrastructure e.g. local computer vs compute cluster.
-* Reproducibility: The use of Software management systems and a pipeline specification means that the  workflow will produces the same results when re-run, including on different computing platforms.
+* **Reproducibility**: The use of Software management systems and a pipeline specification means that the  workflow will produces the same results when re-run, including on different computing platforms.

 ## Nextflow Basic concepts

 Nextflow is a workflow management system that combines a runtime environment ,software that is designed to run other software, and a *programming domain specific language (DSL)* that eases the writing of computational pipelines.

-It is designed around the Linux "small pieces loosely joined" philosophy : in which many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.
+Nextflow is built around the idea that Linux is the lingua franca of data science.
+Nextflow follows Linux "small pieces loosely joined" philosophy : in which many simple but powerful command-line and scripting tools that, when chained together, facilitate more complex data manipulations.

 Nextflow extends this approach, adding the ability to define complex program interactions and an accessible (high-level) parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming), whereby the processes are connected via their `outputs` and `inputs` to other `processes`, and processes run as soon as they receive an input.